What is a Priority Queue?

 - extractMax()/extractMin() - Remove highest/lowest priority item

-- Peek operation: View highest/lowest priority item without removal
+- View highest/lowest priority item without removal

 Visual Example (Max-Heap Priority Queue)